electro-phys/tuninator/README.md

 ## Tuning pipeline overview

 This analysis pipeline takes a csv in a structure of dBxkHz for each unit.
 This is not a typical data structure, but is very useful for some visualization tools also included in the accesory analyses folder.
-There is another program LINK WILL GO HERE, that will produce this matrix from either TDT multi-unit data or spike-sorted single-unit data.
+There is another [program](https://github.com/electro-phys/Unit_extractor), that will produce this matrix from either TDT multi-unit data or spike-sorted single-unit data.

 ![polley_probken](https://github.com/electro-phys/tuninator/assets/155123673/943e61b3-d86e-4aa9-b348-65d4dcc6fceb)